Congress to hold yatras at district level to mark first anniversary of Bharat Jodo Yatra: Sources | Politics

 ''I have not done this (yatra) for myself or for the Congress but for the people of the country.
 Our aim is to stand against the ideology that wants to destroy the foundation of this country,'' Gandhi had said at the Sher-e-Kashmir Cricket Stadium in Srinagar at a rally marking the grand finale of the cross-country march.

-During the course of the yatra, Gandhi addressed 12 public meetings, over 100 corner meetings and 13 press conferences.
+During the course of the yatra, Gandhi addressed 12 public meetings, more than 100 corner meetings and 13 press conferences.
 He had over 275 planned walking interactions and more than 100 sitting interactions.

 With over 4,000 kilometres under his belt, Gandhi had managed to catch the attention of his supporters as well as detractors and the march saw participation from a cross-section of society, including film and TV celebrities such as Kamal Haasan, Pooja Bhatt, Riya Sen, Sushant Singh, Swara Bhasker, Rashami Desai, Akanksha Puri and Amol Palekar.